Basemm/html5-img-resizer/README.md

 ![HTML5 Img Resizer Screenshot](https://raw.githubusercontent.com/Basemm/html5-img-resizer/master/screenshot.png "HTML5 Img Resizer Screenshot")

 ####Features:
-  - No need to upload your images everthing is done in in your machine!
+  - Quick way to resize images no need to download & install a dedicated app also you won't need to upload your files to any of online image resizing websites
-  - Fast **in Chrome** "faster than ubuntu [nautilus-image-converter](http://packages.ubuntu.com/precise/nautilus-image-converter) and quite as fast as windows [Image Reizer](https://imageresizer.codeplex.com/)
+  - Fast "Tested in Chrome, quite as fast as ImageMagik convert!"
   - Accept png and jpeg
   - Set jpeg quality
-  - Resize to fixed dimensions or percentage scale
+  - Resize to fixed dimensions "preserve aspect ratio" or percentage scale
-  - Preserve aspect ratio
-  - Cool :)

 ####Caveats:
-  - As the whole resizing process is done in memory & no way to persist on disk you are limited by number of images u can resize depending on you system i was able to resize 130 high resolution images (3264 x 2448) each 2.7MB by 50% on a ubuntu 14.04LTS 64bit "Intel® Pentium(R) CPU G630 @ 2.70GHz × 2" with "8 GB memory".
+  - Unlike ImageMagick u can't persist data on disk using the browser so the whole process run in memory and apparently can't be used with hundreds of large images.
+Note that the 100 images in above test is not a limit by any means, it depends on your machine and u can go beyond this number!
+  - Repeating the test several times without page refresh it become slower probably due to memory leak it need further checks

+####Benchmark in Chrome vs ImageMagick convert:

+scaling 100 PNG images "424 MB" 50%

+  - chrome: 1 minute, 12 seconds "72851 millisecond "
+  - ImageMagick convert: 1 minute, 10 seconds

+Note that chrome numbers cover also generating the zip file so it could actually perform better if there's a way to provide the images to user directly in a friendly way without zip compression.

+Test run in

+Chrome version: 35.0.1916.153

+OS: ubuntu 14.04LTS, 64bit

+Processor: Intel® Pentium(R) CPU G630 @ 2.70GHz × 2

+Memory: 8 GB

 ####Development